Exposon Analysis

 Locate the floe in Orion

-From this list, click on the Exposon Analysis floe, and then click on the blue LAUNCH FLOE button in the bottom right corner of the page to launch the Job Submission Form.
+From this list, click on the Exposon Analysis Floe, and then click the blue “Launch Floe” button to launch the Job Form shown in Figure 1.

 Provide Input Files and Parameters to Run the Floe

-Functionally important residues e.g. active site residues or a known disease mutation can be provided as input for the Important Residues.
-These residues will be displayed along with cryptic pocket residues in the cryptic pocket analysis floe report.
-See Exposon Analysis for additional details.
+Functionally important residues, such as active site residues or known disease mutations, can be provided as input for the Important Residues parameter.
+These residues will be displayed along with cryptic pocket residues in the cryptic pocket analysis Floe Report.
+See the Exposon Analysis Floe for additional details.

 End Iteration: If left unspecified, the entire simulation dataset is analyzed.
 You can select a number lower than the total number of iterations for which your weighted ensemble MD simulation was run.